 Where to Stay and How to Get There

 I flew into Hurghada from Sharm El Sheikh with Egypt Air, which took about 30 minutes.
 The transfer from the airport to the hotel took 20 minutes.
 More divers though, will arrive in Sharm on a 1 hour long flight via Egypt Air from Cairo.
-It's also possible to reach Sharm El Sheikh on a direct 5 hour flight from the UK or Europe.
+It's also possible to reach here on a direct 5 hour flight from the UK or Europe.

 Days to Remember

 I haven't had the opportunity yet to explore all the dive sites in the Red Sea but, if I had to make a choice, I would choose day trip diving in Sharm El Sheikh.
-Blue spotted stingrays at almost every site, profusions of coral and more fish at each dive site than any other place I've dived on day trips, I'd give it a definite "thumbs up"!
+Blue spotted stingrays at almost every site, profusions of coral, and more fish than any other place I've dived on day trips, I'd give it a definite "thumbs up"!